Lee lives and writes in a house on a hill in Wellington, New Zealand.

 These days, Lee’s mostly writing m/m romance with strong fantasy or paranormal elements, mostly historical or speculative.

-In 2017, she had two books accepted for publication – a novella by MLR Press, and a novel by Riptide Publishing (to be released early 2018).
+In 2017, she had two stories accepted for publication – a novella by MLR Press, and a short story by NineStar Press (to be released in an anthology late 2018).

 When not writing her own stories, she works in the Communications Team of a large government department, mainly writing and editing.

 She’s a member of the Write Wellington group, which meets once a month to write and critique in the historic Thistle Inn.
 They say the great Maori chief Te Rauparaha used to paddle his waka (canoe) to the Thistle for a quick one (this is apocryphal, but fun to imagine).

 Lee has a degree in Ancient History from the University of Auckland, and a certificate in Creative Writing from Birkbeck, University of London.